1213 Algeria: Discovery

 Algeria was discovered by French astronomer Guy Reiss at the North African Algiers Observatory on 5 December 1931.
 Three nights later, the body was independently discovered by Belgian–American astronomer George Van Biesbroeck at the U.S. Yerkes Observatory in Wisconsin.

-A first precovery was taken at Yerkes Observatory, extending the Algerias observation arc by just 16 days prior to its official discovery observation.
+A first precovery was taken at Yerkes Observatory, extending the Algeria's observation arc by just 16 days prior to its official discovery observation.

 Orbit and classification

 The dark asteroid orbits the Sun in the outer main-belt at a distance of 2.7–3.5 AU once every 5 years and 7 months (2,035 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 13° with respect to the ecliptic.

 Physical characteristics

 Lightcurve

 A rotational lightcurve of Algeria was obtained from photometric observations made by French amateur astronomer Claudine Rinner in August 2002.
 Lightcurve analysis gave a rotation period of 16 hours with a brightness variation of 0.19 magnitude (U=2).